linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

     linode-cli obj ls my-example-bucket

-For a complete list of commands available with the Object Storage plugin, issue use the `--help` flag:
+For a complete list of commands available with the Object Storage plugin, use the `--help` flag:

     linode-cli obj --help

 ## s3cmd

-s3cmd is a command line utility that you can use for any S3 compatible Object Storage.
+s3cmd is a command line utility that you can use for any S3-compatible Object Storage.

-### Install and Configure
+### Install and Configure s3cmd

 1.  s3cmd can be downloaded using `apt` on Debian and Ubuntu, and [Homebrew](https://brew.sh/) on macOS.
 To download s3cmd using Homebrew, run the following command: